 - follow instructions for assignments and exams and observe the standards of your academic discipline; and

 - verify what sources can be used to complete assignments or accessed during quizzes and tests.

-Academic dishonesty undermines the mission of UT Austin as it relates to achieving excellence in undergraduate and graduate education, research, and public service.
-Academic dishonesty not only undercuts learning and disadvantages students who earn credit honestly, but also threatens university responsibilities, including the assessment and certification of student scholastic progress and educational achievement.
+Academic misconduct undermines the mission of UT Austin as it relates to achieving excellence in undergraduate and graduate education, research, and public service.
+Academic misconduct not only undercuts learning and disadvantages students who earn credit honestly, but also threatens university responsibilities, including the assessment and certification of student scholastic progress and educational achievement.

 Upholding academic integrity is also a requirement for "a university of the first class," the honored distinction envisioned for our institution by the authors of the Texas Constitution of 1876.
 Many impressive accomplishments have earned that status over time and continue to do so, as part of UT Austin's distinguished efforts in developing and advancing knowledge.
 All participants – including students – must support the highest standards of academic integrity in their contributions to the complex process of developing and advancing knowledge; a process that cannot function without honesty.

 As key members of the university community, you and other students share an interest and responsibility for defending academic integrity on our campus.